-First-time homeschoolers often worry themselves sick over graduation.
+Much like homeschooling high school transcripts, first-time homeschoolers often worry themselves sick over graduation.
 But guys, it’s basically a celebration, a party, or a public declaration that we did it.

 This is a time to have fun and be creative!
 Homeschool graduations come in many forms, from a simple family get-together to a formal ceremony with lots of other teens.